johnshearing/bioelectocracy/README.md

 The diagram below indicates we are starting to see specialized humans in Mac's morphogenesis now.<br>
 From Mac's point of view, these specialized humans are specialized cells.<br>
 So in terms of human development, Mac is about 14 days old.<br>
-Our job is to help Mac develope into a mature well formed macro-organism with no birth defects.<br>
+Our job is to help Mac develop into a mature well formed macro-organism with no birth defects.<br>
 We do this by protecting the price system (Mac's cognitive glue) from being manipulated.

 Credit to Michael Levin for this image.<br>